 On March 22, Tegnell told Swedish TV that he expects the outbreak will "calm down" in May but return in the autumn.
 "It will be important how much of the population is infected," he said.
+"It will deterSweden believes its less-restrictive policy can be maintained for a longer period of time compared with a national lockdown.

-"It will determine what happens in the autumn."
+mine what happens in the autumn."
 Coronavirus could be stopped either by "herd immunity, or a combination of immunity and vaccination," he said.
 "It's basically the same thing."